ElizabethDashwood/credit-risk-classification/.ipynb_checkpoints/README-checkpoint.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-Purpose:
+### Purpose:
 The purpose of the analysis in the credit risk project was to determine how accurate the Logistic Regression model was for determining healthy loans and high-risk loans.
 As is the purpose of the Logistic Regression model, there are binary outcomes (that is, two possible outcomes) for the data being tested.
 So in this project, the outcome for each data record was that it represented either a healthy loan (indicted by 0) or a high-risk loan (indicated by 1).

+### Financial Loan input data for predictions
-* The input data in the lending_data.csv file had a loan_status column to indicate if the loan was healthy (indicated by 0), or high-risk (indicated by 1).
+The input data in the lending_data.csv file had a loan_status column to indicate if the loan was healthy (indicated by 0), or high-risk (indicated by 1).
 Logisitc Regression is a form of supervised learning, and as is the case with supervised learning models, we know the answer to the question we are analyising (that is we know the loan_status as either a 0 or 1), and we are determining how well the Logistic Regression model predicts the correct outcome, to correctly divide the data into the healthy and high-risk loans.

+### Data preparation and machine learning steps used in the analysis
-* To create an X and y variable, the loan_status was separated from the lending_data.csv file, with this single column of loan_status data being used as the y variable, which represents the 'target' or 'labels' for the two possible outcomes (healthy loans and high-risk loans.)
+To create an X and y variable, the loan_status was separated from the lending_data.csv file, with this single column of loan_status data being used as the y variable, which represents the 'target' or 'labels' for the two possible outcomes (healthy loans and high-risk loans.)
 The remaining columns of data in the leanding_data.csv file form the X variable 'features' of the loans and include items such as the loan size, interest rate, borrower income, debt to income ratio, and total debt.

 The scikit-learn train_test_split function, then uses the X and y variables to split the data into a train dataset that will teach the Logistic Regression model, and a test dataset that will test the Logistic Regression model after it is trained, with the aim of seeing how accurately the model has been trained.